 As I’ve previously mentioned agricultural can have a fatal impact upon the forest.
 Huge areas of land are cleared for farming or crop plantations.

 Our guide at Nicky Lodge, Diego, spoke to us about how climate change is visibly affecting the forest.
 The timings of the different seasons are changing and so the plants and animals are struggling to adapt.

 Humans are growing in numbers and as they do more and more land is cut down to provide space.
 Road construction is a huge problem that fragments the forest, slicing apart animal communities.

 Today, our world is interconnected through business, travel, and the internet.
-Regardless of where we live, even if it’s thousands of miles away from the Amazon, there are a range of things that we can do to ensure we aren’t contributing to its destruction.
+Regardless of where we live, even if it’s thousands of miles away there are a range of things that we can do to ensure we aren’t contributing to the Amazon’s destruction.